English

 Long-term weather forecasts

-You are welcome to explore a completely new way of drawing up weather forecasts.
+You are welcome to explore a completely new approach to long-term weather forecasting.

-The so called "weather scores" - resembling musical scores - make it possible to give estimates concerning approaching weather patterns for substantially longer periods of time than was previously thought possible: months or even years in advance.
+The so-called weather scores – resembling musical scores – make it possible to observe and estimate approaching weather patterns over substantially longer periods of time than is usually considered possible: weeks, months, or even years in advance.

-This new method of weather forecasting is based on our whole solar system, and however - it is NOT astrology.
+This method of weather forecasting is based on the dynamics of the entire solar system.

-Inspite of its continuous efforts, formal science has not found any evidence of the connection between weather patterns and planetary entities.
-The so called extended natural science, however, contains the tools for bridging the apparent separation.
+Despite continuous efforts, conventional science has not found clear evidence of a direct connection between planetary movements and weather patterns.
+Extended natural science, however, offers conceptual tools for bridging this apparent separation.

 See Further into the Weather

-The method presented here is not attempting to replace conventional meteorology, but rather to complement it, as they are both interdependent.
-By combining these two methods, we will make a substantial step forward in the area of weather forecasting.
+The method presented here is not intended to replace conventional meteorology, but rather to complement it.
+The two approaches are interdependent, and by combining them it becomes possible to take a substantial step forward in understanding weather development.

-I wish you an interesting expedition in this new area!
+I wish you an inspiring exploration of this new field.